Holidays to St. Anton

 • Free use of all cable cars for one day

-• Free use of local buses (walkers bus, resort bus, routes to Verwall and Landeck)
+• Free use of local buses (walkers bus, local bus, routes to Verwall and Landeck)

 • Free entrance (one time) to either the Arlberg Wellcom or Wellnesspark Stanzertal